swagtop/bevy-flake/docs/config.md

   # ...
   mkRuntimeInputs = pkgs:
     # Only including there for Linux, they aren't needed for MacOS, and would
-    # actually break evaluation if we did not do this.
+    # actually break evaluation on MacOS if we did not do this.
     optionals (pkgs.stdenv.isLinux)
       (with pkgs; [
         alsa-lib-with-plugins